 First things first, she's the realest.Iggy Azalea

 is an Australian rapper and model.
-Born Amethyst Amelia Kelly in New South Wales, she began rapping at fourteen, relocated to the United States at the age of sixteen, and stayed on tenuous visa records.
+Born Amethyst Amelia Kelly in New South Wales on June 7, 1990, she began rapping at fourteen, relocated to the United States at the age of sixteen, and stayed on tenuous visa records.
 She burst into public view with her controversial songs "Pu$$y" and "Two Times", but only recently made it big thanks to "Fancy" and her guest spot on Ariana Grande

 's "Problem".
 Her first album, The New Classic